Sravani142/Printing-Full-PyramidTriangle-using-/README.md

 # Printing-Full-PyramidTriangle-using-*
 This is first repository

-As you can understand to print triangle, we would first need to print a space("") for number of time then asterisk(*) then new line(/n), and repeat the procedure.
+You can print pyramid pattren of stars or numbers using loops and print methods in java.
+There are two print method you need to know, System.out.print() and System.out.println(), the difference between print() and println() is that println adds a new line character at the end i.e. it appends \n automatically.

 //declare variables